 Please refer to the current Continuing Education Schedule of Classes for upcoming dates and times.

-This program consists of two components, Massage Therapy I & II.
-It is designed to provide students with the essential skills to become a State and eventually Nationally Licensed Massage Therapist.
-The curriculum includes the skills necessary for safe effective and ethical practices required to perform basic therapeutic massage.
+The Massage Therapy Program consists of two components, MTI & MTII.
+Students need to complete each component in sequential order.
+The program is designed to provide students with the essential skills to become a State Licensed Massage and Bodywork Therapist.
+The curriculum includes the skills necessary for safe, effective and ethical practices required to perform basic Swedish massage.

 Upon completion of the program and after acquiring the necessary state and national licensure, students will be able to work in hospitals, clinics, chiropractor and doctor offices, wellness centers, fitness centers, salons, athletic programs, corporate wellness programs, performing arts programs, as well as establish their own private practices.

-Students will practice the clinical process of conducting client assessments, developing individualized treatment plans, and performing safe and comprehensive massage therapy under the supervision of a Licensed Massage Therapist.
-In addition, students will exercise their legal and ethical duties according to the regulations and expectations of the massage therapy profession and the State Board.
+Students will practice the clinical process of conducting client assessments, developing individualized treatment plans, and performing safe and comprehensive massage therapy under the supervision of a Licensed Massage and Bodywork Therapist.
+In addition, students will exercise their legal and ethical duties according to the regulations and expectations of the massage therapy profession as delineated by the North Carolina Board of Massage & Bodywork Therapy.

 - You must be 18 years of age or older.